jonashackt/spring-rabbitmq-messaging-microservices/README.md

 ![spring-rabbitmq-messaging-diagram](https://yuml.me/diagram/scruffy/class/[weatherbackend]-&gt;[RabbitMQ],[weatherbackend]^-.-[RabbitMQ])

-Although we could also use [docker-compose.yml](docker-compose.yml) right here in the weatherbackend test classes, this could lead to errors - because testcontaiers would also try to spin up a `weatherbackend` Docker container, which we don´t have at build time of the weatherbackend itself (cause the Spring Boot jar isn´t ready right then).
+Although we could also use [docker-compose.yml](docker-compose.yml) right here in the weatherbackend test classes, this could lead to errors - because [testcontainers](https://www.testcontainers.org/) would also try to spin up a `weatherbackend` Docker container, which we don´t have at build time of the weatherbackend itself (cause the Spring Boot jar isn´t ready right then).

 But there´s something like the `org.testcontainers.containers.GenericContainer` we can use to spin up a RabbitMQ without a docker-compose.yml.
 Just have a look into the test class [SendAndReceiveTest](weatherbackend/src/test/java/de/jonashackt/SendAndReceiveTest.java):